 If the Adapter name contains spaces, use quotes: "Adapter Name"

-wildcard characters * and ? allowed, see the examples below
+Wildcard characters * and ? are allowed, see the examples below

 The default is to display only the IP address, subnet mask and default gateway for each adapter bound to TCP/IP.